In Search of Lost Utility: Private Location Data

-\paragraph{Remarks} Feeding the destination and time as an input to our transition probability generator enhances model accuracy by a large margin (in certain cases with more than 20\%).
-The rationale behind this is that the probability of the next-hop location is heavily influenced by the direction of movement, i.e. the specific destination where the individual is heading for.
-Similarly, time also impacts the direction of movement towards a specific destination, especially in vehicular transport when the route of a vehicle is largely influenced by the traffic that is ultimately time dependent.
+Feeding the destination and time as an input to our transition probability generator enhances model accuracy by a large margin (in certain cases with more than 20\%).
+The rationale behind this is that the probability of the next-hop location is heavily influenced by the direction of movement, i.e., the specific destination where the individual is heading for.
+Similarly, time also impacts the direction of movement towards a specific destination, especially in vehicular transport, where the route of a vehicle is largely influenced by the traffic, i.e., ultimately time dependent.
 This is in sharp contrast to earlier works \cite{chen2012diffgrams} which solely used the last visited locations to predict the next location of a trajectory.

-Applying Dijkstra's shortest path algorithm ensures that the synthetic traces remain realistic.
-Even navigation applications use similar algorithms to select the best routes which are then faithfully followed by most drivers in vehicular transport.
-Previous works \cite{chen2012diffgrams, he2015dpt} generated trajectories as random walks, i.e., at each location they always choose the most likely next-hop location and stop when a terminal symbol is chosen.
-These models do not guarantee that the generated trajectory is realistic, nor that it stops in plausible time.
-Indeed, as we show in Section \ref{results}, our model preserves the global statistics of trajectories (such as the distribution of trip length) much more accurately.